JWB INTERNATIONAL (SHANGHAI) CO., LTD.

 A liquid temperature element employs mercury confined within a bulb and stem.
 Although mercury offers quick response and high accuracy, it is no longer favored in most process applications.
 Instead, mercury is primarily used in glass stem thermometers for non-process industries, such as measuring body temperature.

-The two most commonly utilized electronic temperature elements are the Resistance Temperature Detector (RTD) and the Thermocouple.
+Electronic temperature elements measure temperature by detecting changes in electrical properties caused by temperature variation.
+The two most commonly utilized types are the Resistance Temperature Detector (RTD) and the Thermocouple.
+This category also includes structural variations like the flexible thermocouple probe, which offers enhanced installation flexibility while maintaining the same measurement principles.
 For these elements to indicate temperature measurements, they must be connected to a control system either directly via wiring or through the use of a temperature transmitter.
+Electronic temperature elements are widely used in modern process industries for their accuracy, versatility, and compatibility with control systems.

 A Resistance Temperature Detector (RTD) operates on the principle that a metal’s resistance changes with temperature.
 RTDs are widely used in process measurement because they offer excellent stability, accuracy, and repeatability.